Pandora: Documentation en: Data Presentation/Visual Maps

 - Yellow, for WARNING status

-Depending on the status of the module, agent or map, it will show one or another image.
-In a normal Pandora installation they should be in:
+Depending on the status of the module, agent or map, it will show one image or another.
+In a normal Pandora FMS installation they should be in:

 And these files use a special nomenclature for these images: